fvukojevic/SensorsIO/README.md

 Original project: https://github.com/galion96/PiiS

+*This app is about smart sensor network based on ZigBee technology and GSM/GPRS network.
+Combined with smart home design which uses the described hardware, ZigBee wireless sensors network can in real time collect the values of sensor parameters*

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.